 Common EU rules have been established to ensure that personal data enjoy a high standard of protection everywhere in the EU.
 Since 2009, new requirements have been introduced and implemented by the Commission.

 The EU Data Protection Directive ensures that personal data can only be gathered under strict conditions and for legitimate purposes.
 Organisations that collect and manage your personal information must also protect it from misuse and respect certain rights.
 In 2012, the Commission proposed a major reform of the EU legal framework on the personal data protection.
 The new proposals strengthens individual rights and tackles the challenges of globalisation and new technologies.

-The Directive on Privacy and Electronic communications, known as the ePrivacy Directive, builds on the EU telecoms and data protection frameworks to ensure that a high level of privacy is granted to all communications over public networks, regardless of the technology used.
+The ePrivacy Directive (Directive on Privacy and Electronic communications) builds on the EU telecoms and data protection frameworks to ensure that all communications over public networks maintains a high level of privacy, regardless of the technology used.
 This Directive was updated in 2009 to provide clearer rules on customers' rights to privacy.
 In particular, new requirements were introduced on data such as "cookies" and on personal data breaches:

 The new rules require Member States to ensure that users grant their consent before cookies (small text files stored in the user's web browser) are stored and accessed in computers, smartphones or other device connected to the Internet.
 The Commission has encouraged the media and the advertising industry to develop codes of conduct to implement new user-friendly rules, given they comply with the legal requirements of the Directive.